 And if you ever need to leave for any reason, 1Password uses open data formats, so you can import and export at any time.
 It’s your data, and we want to make sure you’re always the one in control of it.

-A truly private basket
+A truly private password manager

 All of those conveniences are built on a solid foundation of our commitment to you, your data, and your privacy.
 We’ve designed 1Password so that it’s not even possible to collect your most sensitive data.